mark-ingenosity/DOpus-IconSetBuilder/README.md

 - Displays the usage information for the app

-## Default Icon Names
+## Icon Names

-DOpus standard icon sets use a naming convention and icon ordering that is common across all standard sets.
+Names can be assigned to individual icons in one of two ways:

+- **Names List (optional)**: include a list of names in the configuration file under the `names` section for each of the large and small icon sets.
+The `names` list length should match one-to-one with the `icons` list length.
+If there is a difference between the two, the script will quit with an error.
+- **Automatic Naming (default)**: if the `names` section for the large and small sets are not specified in the configuration file, the script will "auto-create" icon names derived from the icon filenames themselves by replacing underscores and dashes with spaces and then applying title-case to the individual words in the name (ex.my-icon-file.png will result in the name My Icon File.)

+**Consideration**: you can use whatever names you wish for your icons, but it is worthwhile to consider using the naming convention established for standard DOpus iconsets.
+This convention does two things: 1) it defines an ordered list of icon names that corresponding to specific DOpus commands and 2) references icons that visually correspond to the meaning of those commands.
+The order of the names in the list correspond to the row x col position of  icons in the iconset master image grid (icon sheet).
 If you wish to follow that convention, see `Default Icon Names.md` in the doc folder for details,

 ## Caveats